kiwionly/GitLabSearch/README.md

 # GitLabSearch
-Simple java gitlab client that could search across gitlab projects content.
+Simple java gitlab client that could search across gitlab projects content, compatible with JDK 8 and above.

 Add Maven dependency for this project: